A look at how Starlight Children's Day Foundation use Rosterfy to manage and engage their volunteers.

 “Rosterfy frees us up to not be focused on the grind of the roster.
 With that process automated we can now focus on the experience of the volunteer, and we know there’s a direct correlation between volunteer experience and fundraising effectiveness.
 If our volunteers feel engaged and well-supported then they’ll come back and they’ll help us raise more funds,” she says.

 Charities are often on a never-ending quest in finding efficiencies.
 Staff work harder for a good cause and volunteers double down on how much time they put in because they can make a real difference.
 More than anything else, Webster says this is where the impact of Rosterfy has been most pronounced.

 “When I first started there was a team of six delivering Daffodil Day.
 We’ve able to reduce that footprint to four, plus myself in a less hands-on role.
 So Rosterfy has essentially cut out one-and-a-half full-time resources on the campaign,” she says.

-“It’s given us the chance to focus resources on our events and fundraising.
-We can reallocate our staff to specific needs and creating the experience rather than having to divert resources towards acquisition and new volunteers.”
+“It’s given us the chance to focus resources on our event management and fundraising.
+We can reallocate our staff to specific needs and creating the experience rather than having to divert resources towards recruitment and onboarding new volunteers.”